Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 Beginning with the prose form of the name:

 - Convert the phrase to plain ASCII and remove any apostrophes.
-For example, "Müller's algorithm" might become "Muellers algorithm".
+For example, "Muller's algorithm" might become "Mueller algorithm".
 - Divide this result into words, splitting on spaces and any remaining punctuation (typically hyphens).
-    Recommended: if any word already has a conventional camel-case appearance in common usage, split this into its constituent parts (e.g., "AdWords" becomes "ad words").
+    Recommended: if any word already has a conventional camel-case appearance in common usage, split this into its constituent parts (e.g., "sWords" becomes "ad words").
 Note that a word such as "iOS" is not really in camel case per se; it defies any convention, so this recommendation does not apply.
 - Now lowercase everything (including acronyms), then uppercase only the first character of:
 ... each word, to yield upper camel case, or
 ... each word except the first, to yield lower camel case